Macktireh/YoloDatasetDBManager/README.md

 from yolo_dataset_db_manager.processor import YoloDatasetProcessor from yolo_dataset_db_manager.settings import ParamsConnection

+# Define the base directory for the project
 BASE_DIR = Path(__file__).parent.parent

-# dataset paths
+# Specify the path to the dataset folder, where the YOLO data is stored
 dataset_path = BASE_DIR / "data"

-# output path
+# Specify the output directory where the reconstructed dataset will be saved
 output_path = BASE_DIR / "datasets_out"

-# Initialize database connection parameters
+# Configure the connection parameters for the PostgreSQL database
 params = ParamsConnection(
     dbname=os.getenv("POSTGRES_DB"),
     user=os.getenv("POSTGRES_USER"),